maker-smith/.github/profile/README.md

 ## Getting Started

-### Thanks for joining the Wicked Smart community!
+### Thanks for joining the Modern Maker community!

 1. Download the free and easy-to-use [Thonny code editor](https://thonny.org/).